-- Midterm Test: 45%

-- Final Exam 45%

-- Students must write tests on the dates noted above.

-- In case of emergency students must produce proper documentation such as a doctor note for an alternative write date.

-- Assignments 10%
+- Midterm Test: 45% - During the regular class time (see Important Dates) - Final Exam: 45% (Non-cumulative) - Students must write test/exam on the dates noted above. - In case of emergency students must produce proper documentation such as a doctor note for an alternative write date. - Assignments 10% - 3 Assignments, worth 2%, 3% and 5%. - Individual due dates will be posted on Nexus. - Late assignments will be accepted up to 3 days late.
+A 10% per day penalty to be applied. - All work is to be submitted electronically via Nexus.

-- 3 Assignments

-Late assignments will be accepted up to 3 days late.
-A 10% per day penalty to be applied.